-There are also a number of anxiety disorders, which have as their core feature excessive fear and anxiety as well as behavioral abnormalities such as avoidance of anxiety-provoking situations.
+Anxiety disorders have excessive fear and anxiety, as well as behavioral abnormalities such as avoidance of anxiety-provoking situations, as their core feature.
 Anxiety disorders are characterized by significant distress or impairment in functioning, which helps differentiate them from normal fear and anxiety.

 Here are the anxiety disorders that I primarily treat and their core features:

 Depressed mood may consist of feeling “down,” sad, gloomy, or irritable.
-Depressed mood may be accompanied by symptoms such as sleep disturbance and fatigue.
+Depressed mood may be accompanied by symptoms such as decreased interest or pleasure in activities, sleep disturbance, appetite disturbance, feelings of worthlessness or hopelessness, poor concentration, fatigue, or feelings that life isn't worth living.
 Depression may occur as a consequence of a disorder such as body dysmorphic disorder, olfactory reference syndrome, and obsessive-compulsive disorder.

-There are also a number of depressive disorders, such as major depressive disorder and persistent depressive disorder (dysthymia).
-Depressive disorders are characterized by significant distress or impairment in functioning, which helps differentiate them from more normal sadness or unhappiness.
+There are a number of depressive disorders, such as major depressive disorder and persistent depressive disorder (dysthymia).
+Depressive disorders are characterized by significant distress or impairment in functioning (for example, socially, academically, or at a job), which helps differentiate them from more normal sadness or unhappiness.

 Before starting treatment for anxiety or depression, it’s important to ascertain whether these symptoms may be attributable to the effects of a drug of abuse, a medication, or a medical illness.